-The full guide on how to apply for a Provisional Driving Licence and what you can do when you have it!
+The full guide on how to apply for a UK Provisional Driving Licence and what you can do when you have it!

 You must obtain a UK Provisional Driving Licence before you can start your driving lessons, sit the Theory Test or take your Practical Driving Test.